foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab2_fxapi.rst

 Implementation without DSP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to calculate element wise products of two arrays of complex numbers a struct cat be defined that stores real and imaginary parts of the complex number, thus the calculation process receives an array of structures and works on it.
+In order to calculate element wise products of two arrays of complex numbers, a struct can be defined that stores real and imaginary parts of the complex number.
+Therefore, the calculation process receives an array of structures and works on it.
 The code is shown below:

 .. code-block:: c